-2020 is fast approaching, and it’s important to make sure you have the best tools in place to start the year in the best possible way.
-We’ve rounded up some of the best user engagement tools for SaaS.
+In 2021, it’s important to make sure you have the best tools in place to start the year in the best possible way.
+We’ve rounded up some of the best customer engagement software for SaaS.

-We’re going to run through the best tools so that you can choose the right one for your organization.
+We’re going to run through the best customer engagement software/tools so that you can choose the right one for your organization.

-Before we move on to the tools, however, we thought we should clarify what a user engagement tool is, and what makes a good one.
+Before we start, we should clarify what a user engagement software/tool is, and what makes a good one.

 When we talk about user engagement, we’re talking about listening to your users and then responding.
 It’s all about the conversation you’re having with them.

-In essence, there are three main components when it comes to user engagement:
+In essence, there are three main components when it comes to customer engagement:

 - Analyzing behavior